Types of accommodation

 There is a visible discrepancy between the numbers of occupancy and the maximum capacity of reception facilities in the table above.
 As of March 2017, open reception facilities were not efficiently used due to the systematic detention of asylum seekers in the transit zones until May 2020 (see Access to the Territory and Place of Detention).
 After May 2020, the lack of access to asylum procedure is the reason for these very low numbers.
 Nevertheless, due to the rescued Afghan refugees arriving to Hungary through the Hungarian Defence Forces in August 2021, both reception centres in Vámosszabadi and Balassagyarmat experienced overcrowding for a short time.
 The Afghan evacuees were moved to private accommodation before the end of 2021.
 Since their very arrival, they have been assisted by NGOs and volunteers (see more details under Differential treatment of specific nationalities in reception).

 Balassagyarmat is a community shelter with a maximum capacity of 140 places for asylum seekers, beneficiaries of international protection, persons tolerated to stay, persons under immigration procedure and foreigners having been held for 12 months in immigration detention.
-In 2020, there were 22 asylum seekers and 93 persons under alien policing procedure placed in Balassagyarmat.[2]
-The NDGAP provided only an aggregated number regarding 2021 according to which there were a total of 469 persons placed in Balassagyarmat based on different legal bases.[3]
-Thus, the exact number of asylum seekers accommodated here was not provided.
-Similarly NDGAP provided only an aggregated number regarding 2022, according to which there were a total of 163 persons placed in Balassagyarmat.[4]
-In 2023, there were 48 persons placed in Balassagyarmat (aggregated number).[5]
+NDGAP provided only an aggregated number of people placed there regarding 2022 (163 persons)[1] and 2023, (48 persons)[2] but such number was not provided for 2024.

 The centres are managed by the asylum authority.[4]
 Since 2019, the reception facilities and detention centres fall under the exclusive management and supervision of the central Refugee Affairs Directorate of the NDGAP.[5]

 Unaccompanied and separated children are accommodated in Fót.
 The Károlyi Istvány Children’s Home in Fót is a home for UaSC located in the North of Budapest and belongs to the Ministry of Human Resources.
-Its maximum capacity was 130 children in 2021.[12]
+Its maximum capacity is 130 children.[6]
 Prior to 21 May 2020 children above the age of fourteen were detained in the transit zones (as detailed in Detention of vulnerable applicants).
-For 2022, the Directorate-General for Social Affairs and Child Protection provided the number of maximum capacity only for UaSC, which was 34.[13]

 Fót hosts UaSCs whose asylum procedure is still ongoing, recipients of refugee status, subsidiary protection and tolerated status, as well as those who are under the effect of an alien policing procedure.
-The Children’s Home’s closure was announced in 2016.
-Although a deadline to shut the Home down has been proclaimed several times, the Home remains open at the time of writing.
+The Children’s Home’s closure was announced in 2016, however it remains open. .
 The children and staff are constantly kept in the dark about the future of the Children’s Home and any possible plans for the future.

-On 31 December 2020, there were no asylum-seeking children, but 3 minor beneficiaries of subsidiary protection resided in the facility.[15]
-In 2021, 3 unaccompanied asylum seekers were registered in Fót.
-On 31 December 2021, there were 13 unaccompanied asylum seekers registered, nevertheless, there were only 3 children present.[16]
-On 31 December 2022, there were 3 unaccompanied asylum seekers present, 1 with international protection status and 22 with international protection status in the aftercare.[17]
-On 31 December 2023, there were 3 unaccompanied asylum seekers present, 3 with international protection status, 3 with temporary protection status and 15 with international protection and 2 with temporary protection status in the aftercare.[18]
+On 31 December 2022, there were 3 unaccompanied asylum seekers present, 1 with international protection status and 22 with international protection status in the aftercare.[7]
+On 31 December 2023, there were 3 unaccompanied asylum seekers present, 3 with international protection status, 3 with temporary protection status and 15 with international protection and 2 with temporary protection status in the aftercare.[8]
+On 31 December 2024, there were 2 unaccompanied asylum seekers present, 5 with temporary protection status and 5 with international protection status in the aftercare.[9]

 [1] Information provided by the NDGAP on 13 February 2023.